burke-md/compilerOptimizerTest/README.md

-# solProjTemplate
+# Compiler optimizer test

-This repo is a simple template for spinning up small projects quickly.
+This repo will experiement with deployment and transaction costs of a ERC20 token based on compiler settings.